sysrich/kubic-o-o/blog/_posts/2018-08-06-newdirection.md

 We are currently using this [Trello board](https://trello.com/b/wjHyQDK6/kubic-project) to track and organise our work.
 Everyone can see what we're working on, all can comment, and if you want to join in just comment on the Welcome card or reach out to us via any other means to get added to the board.

-We're really excited to be taking Kubic in this new direction and hope the wider community support us and join in to making Kubic into the coolest, most practical, and most open community Kubernetes platform.
+We're really excited to be taking Kubic in this new direction and hope the wider community reading this support us in this new direction and help contribute to making Kubic into the coolest, most practical, and most open community Kubernetes platform.

 Thanks, and Have a lot of fun!